0xMNT/telegram-rss-feed-bot/README.md

 ## Main Components

 * Environment Variables: The script uses TELEGRAM_BOT_TOKEN and TELEGRAM_CHAT_ID to configure the Telegram bot.
-* RSS Feed URL: Set in the script as FEED_URL.
+Set the FEED_URL as well.
 * Seen Entries File: Entries already sent are stored in a pickle file (seen_entries.pkl).

 ## Functions